The most popular Piano books in UK – Pros and Cons

 Ask your piano teacher for advice

-Considering that all pupils are different and so are their needs and skills, a good piano teacher has the duty to know all piano books and choose whatever suits the student best.
+A good piano teacher will know all piano books and will choose whatever suits the student best.